oliverjam/jaredhill-v2/src/about.md

 I nerd out on products that do what users want and then get the hell out the way.
 I also strongly believe that taking the ego out of design is a necessary step to creating truly user-centric products.

-I've created products for a range of users including thrifty Londoners, Ugandan businesspeople, and German energy traders, for companies such as Barclays, RBS, Metlife and Omorovicza.
-Most recently, I was a Senior Product Designer at [Booking.com](https://www.booking.com).
+I've created products for a range of users including thrifty Londoners, Ugandan businesspeople, and German energy traders, for companies such as Booking.com, Barclays, RBS, Metlife and Omorovicza.
+I'm currently working at [Canva](https://www.canva.com/).

 Right now I’m: